VirJenDB/2024-07-12-leipzig-viromics-workshop/index.md

 ## Setup

-To participate in a Data Carpentry workshop, you will need access to software as described below.
-In addition, you will need an up-to-date web browser.
+To participate in a Practical part of this workshop, you will need access to software as described below.

 We maintain a list of common issues that occur during installation as a reference for instructors that may be useful on the [Configuration Problems and Solutions wiki page](https://example.com/wiki).